Wales and Africa

 The initial governance of the Uganda programme - known as 10 Million Trees - was handled through Mbale Coalition Against Poverty (Mbale CAP).

-The project developed and the more specific needs of agricultral work became clearer as a result.
+The project developed and the more specific needs of agricultural work became clearer as a result.
 It was felt that we needed to specialise, taking us towards a new and important governance structure, able to handle the now complex operations that existed between the Welsh Government and its partners in Uganda.

-METGE has moved forward to recruit specialist staff with strong management and agricultural backgrounds to energise its development and close in on our goal of planting 10 million trees by 2020.
+METGE has moved forward to recruit specialist staff with strong management and agroforestry backgrounds to energise its development and achieve our goal of planting 10 million trees by 2020 (achieved in 2019)

 While the initial programme ends officially in 2020, the team is looking past that point with the establishment of the Model Villages Programme in late 2018.
 This concept builds on the community development successes we've seen up to this point.
 Building on the successful completion of the 10 million trees planted, the longer term ambition is to plant 25 million trees by 2025 (25/25).

 We look forward with ambition and optimism, having seen the amazing achievements we've made over these years.
-We are confident of success, both for Uguanda and for an enduring relationship with Wales.
+We are confident of success, both for Uganda and for an enduring relationship with Wales.